 Overall, the intended outcomes of our conference are the following: (i) for academics, to learn about the real problems that industry is facing and how their proposed solutions can be more impactful, (ii) for industry, to improve their product safety by brainstorming collective actions together with other stakeholders, and (iii) for the public, to gain insights into how their concerns on social media safety are being addressed.

-We invite submissions on technical solutions for addressing current challenges facing social media platforms on the following indicative list of topics:
+We invite submissions of both technical papers and talk proposals (see below for details) on technical solutions for addressing current challenges facing social media platforms on the following indicative list of topics:

 - Hate speech